cwpearson/website2/publications/20190410_pearson_icpe/index.md

-title = "[ICPE'19] Evaluating Characteristics of CUDA Communication Primitives on High-Bandwidth Interconnects" date = 2019-04-09  # Schedule page publish date. draft = false

-tags = ["scope"]
+title = "[ICPE'19] Evaluating Characteristics of CUDA Communication Primitives on High-Bandwidth Interconnects" date = 2019-04-09  # Schedule page publish date. draft = false tags = ["scope"] authors = ["Carl Pearson", "Adbul Dakkak", "Sarah Hashash", "Cheng Li", "I-Hsin Chung", "Jinjun Xiong", "Wen-Mei Hwu"] venue = "2019 ACM/SPEC International Conference on Performance Engineering" abstract = """

-+++

-**Carl Pearson, Adbul Dakkak, Sarah Hashash, Cheng Li, I-Hsin Chung, Jinjun Xiong, Wen-Mei Hwu**

-In *2019 ACM/SPEC International Conference on Performance Engineering*

 Data-intensive applications such as machine learning and analytics have created a demand for faster interconnects to avert the memory bandwidth wall and allow GPUs to be effectively leveraged for lower compute intensity tasks.
 This has resulted in wide adoption of heterogeneous systems with varying underlying interconnects, and has delegated the task of understanding and copying data to the system or application developer.
 No longer is a malloc followed by memcpy the only or dominating modality of data transfer; application developers are faced with additional options such as unified memory and zero-copy memory.
 Data transfer performance on these systems is now impacted by many factors including data transfer modality, system interconnect hardware details, CPU caching state, CPU power management state, driver policies, virtual memory paging efficiency, and data placement.

 This paper presents Comm|Scope, a set of microbenchmarks designed for system and application developers to understand memory transfer behavior across different data placement and exchange scenarios.